endurantgames/cosmiclegends/src/classes/knight.md

     Monarch Class Abilities to consider.

-    *Repetition:* You can choose this Ability more than once; each time, you must choose a different Ability.
+    *Repetition:* You can choose this Ability more than once; each time, you must choose a different Monarch Ability.

 Vehicle Customization
 :   *Prerequisite: The _Custom Super-Mobile_ Class Ability.*